DeenLennon/alx-low_level_programming/0x01-variables_if_else_while/README.md

 A script that prints lowercase in reverse, followed by a new line.
-A program that prints all the numbers of base 16 in lowercase followed by a new line A script that prints all possible combination of single digit numbers
+A program that prints all the numbers of base 16 in lowercase followed by a new line A script that prints all possible combination of single digit numbers A program that prints all posible combinations of two digit